Dr Christine Louis-Dit-Sully

 writer; former research biologist with a life-long interest in social and political issues

 She has decided to leave laboratory bench work behind to focus on her second interest: engaging in debates about science and society.
 Her interests include the effects of the current political and social developments on science and the abuse of science in political and social discussions.
-Her research is currently focussed on the issues of race, identity, social justice and the demand for ‘safe space’ in US and UK universities.
+Working on a second PhD, her research is currently focussed on the issues of race, identity, social justice and the demand for Safe Spaces in US and UK universities.